-The new ERP generation from SAP has been officially available since 2015:
+The new ERP generation from SAP was officially launched in 2015:

 SAP S/4HANA Enterprise Management